trstringer/manual-approval/README.md

 ## Org team approver

 If you want to have `approvers` set to an org team, then you need to take a different approach.
 The default [GitHub Actions automatic token](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token) does not have the necessary permissions to list out team members.
 If you would like to use this then you need to generate a token from a GitHub App with the correct set of permissions.
+Apart from this the GH app will also need the Issue: Read & Write role.

 Create a GitHub App with **read-only access to organization members**.
 Once the app is created, add a repo secret with the app ID.
 In the GitHub App settings, generate a private key and add that as a secret in the repo as well.
 You can get the app token by using the [`tibdex/github-app-token`](https://github.com/tibdex/github-app-token) GitHub Action: